sumanaaaG/OIBSIP/README.md

 1.Basic Calculator-WEB DEVELOPMENT PROJECT

 This project is a simple web-based calculator application that allows users to perform basic arithmetic operations.
 The calculator's functionality is implemented using HTML, CSS, and JavaScript.
 The HTML structure of the calculator includes a text input field (with the id 'display') where users can see and input arithmetic expressions, and a set of buttons for various numerical digits, operators, and control actions.
-The available buttons include digits from 0 to 9, operators like addition, subtraction, multiplication, and division, as well as special buttons for clearing the input ('AC'), calculating the result ('='), parentheses, percentage, and a decimal point.
 The JavaScript code interacts with the HTML elements to provide the calculator's functionality.
 The key features of the calculator include:
 1)Input Handling: The calculator handles user input through button clicks.
 When a digit button is clicked, the corresponding digit is appended to the input field.
 Operators and special buttons update the expression accordingly.